Gachenge/alx-system_engineering-devops/0x15-api/README.md

-getting started with Rest API
+getting started with Rest API, Json and csv